Invasive Plants and Removal Methods

 Use of herbicides

 Herbicides are a necessary evil to combat certain species and are frequently used in conjunction with manual methods in the most responsible way.

-Imazapyr used to treat woody plants is environmentally safer for water but binds to soil - keep clear of soil.
+Imazapyr is used to treat woody plants and is environmentally safer for water but binds to soil, so avoid spills.